Arnavdsp/edgar-mcp/README.md

 ### Failures

-23 of 25 questions failed at least one run.
+23 of 25 questions failed at least one run due to the 429 rate limit hit rates of Groq API...If you use a Paid model or a normal AI tool your latency would be far Low.
 Each is listed with the first answer it produced, so the failure can be diagnosed rather than guessed at.

 #### `rev_nvda_fy24` — 0% pass rate